Because Ragdolls are

 time, without the company of either their owner or another cat.

-All our kittens are carefully raised within the house and
+All our kittens are carefully raised within

 are used to all the normal household noises (vacuum cleaners, washing machines,

 television) and activities.
 They leave us at approximately 13 weeks old having been

 fully vaccinated (at nine and twelve weeks) against flu